-The Audit and Standards Committee has considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting on the 16th November 2017 and recommends to Council:

-1. That the updated Prudential Indicators and Investment Limits as shown at Appendix B of this report be approved.
+- 1. To scrutinise the Mid-Year Prudential Indicators and Treasury Management monitoring report; and - 2.
+To recommend to Council that the Prudential Indicators and the Investment Limits as shown at Appendix B of this report be approved.

 SUMMARY OF PREVIOUS DECISIONS